 Decision makers will need to decide whether to use either the MHA or MCA to meet the needs of people with mental health problems who lack capacity to make decisions about their own treatment.
 Where someone with a mental health disorder is subject to a Community Treatment Order (CTO) or Guardianship under the MHA, and lacks capacity, they may have a Deprivation of Liberty Safeguards in place; otherwise a person cannot be subject to the two frameworks at the same time.
-See Interface between the Mental Capacity Act 2005 and the Mental Health Act 1983.

 3. Parts of the Act

 The Mental Health Act 1983 is split into ten parts: